 Consultation Submissions

 Item Comments Received Officer Comments

-Support (5) "I have no problem with this whatsoever.
-The roller door is essentially attractive and not causing any kind of obstruction."
-"I think the work done in regards to walls Noted.Noted.
+Support (5) • "I have no problem with this whatsoever.
+The roller door is essentially attractive and not causing any kind of obstruction." • Noted.

-and fences are attractive and not impeding on anyone or anything.
-Extremely happy for this to be approved."
+"I think the work done in regards to walls and fences are attractive and not impeding on anyone or anything.
+Extremely happy for this to be approved." • Noted.

 Objection (1) No comments provided.
 Noted.

-Advertising Advertising for a period of 14 days was carried
+Advertising Advertising for a period of 14 days was carried out as per the Town's Pa out as per the Town's Policy

 No. 4.1.5 - relating to Community Consultation.

 Other Implications

-Legal/Policy TPS 1 and associated Policies, and Residen TPS 1 and associated Policies, and Residential Design Codes (R Codes).
+Legal/Policy TPS 1 and associated Policies, and Residential Design Codes (I tial Design Codes (R Codes).

-Strategic Nil. •
+Strategic Nil.

 Sustainability Nil.

 Financial/Budg get Nil.